shadowezz/Productiv/docs/DeveloperGuide.md

 ### Adding an item

-1. Adding an item to Contacts
+1. Adding a contact while in `Contact` mode

    1. Test case: `add r/stk n/John e/Johnwork@abc.com`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.